Book a meeting with TeqBlaze team at DMEXCO!More

 So, one can see that such a business model works notably well for companies with already established and popular brands.
 Moreover, this model also offers a lot of benefits to little-known startups, as it doesn’t require huge investments or experience.

-In the IT industry white-label company has a primary focus on developing software solutions that other brands can label and resell as their own.
+In the IT industry a white-label company has a primary focus on developing software solutions that other brands can label and resell as their own.
 Such white-label software has a lot of benefits.
-Let's review some white-label examples.

 Why do businesses choose white-label companies?